wjl123wjl/Aegis/README.md

 ### Results
-    results are shown on the screen.
+    Results are shown on the screen.